harshitha-85/Dbms_Assignments/README.md

 # Dbms-ER_Diagram
-A class assignment : ER diagram of college database
+A class assignment1 : ER diagram of college database